thompn/simple-flask-blog/README.md

 ## Usage

+Navigate to the main directory and run `mkdir static/imgs` to create the image directory.
+This folder can be configured in `cms.py` if you'd like to store images elsewhere.

 To run the app, simply run `python app.py` in your terminal.
 The app will be available at `http://127.0.0.1:8000`.

 ## Features